BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 ![Fig. 2.29: AutoModel feature in RapidMiner](images/RapidMiner_AutoModel.png)

 Here, the customer classification example from Section 2.4 is used.
 9 different ML approaches are tried out, including deep learning, decision tree, and support vector machine.
 For all approaches, different hyperparameters are tried out and the best prediction performances are displayed.
 With an accuracy of 85%, decision tree turns out to be the best approach.
-The Decision tree approach also exhibits the best runtime performance (76 ms for training and 76 ms for scoring 1000 samples).
+The decision tree approach also exhibits the best runtime performance (76 ms for training and 76 ms for scoring 1000 samples).

 However, since training complex ML models may consume a considerable amount of computing power, optimizing the ML configuration will be even more costly.
 In the next section we present a method for optimizing ML configurations in a more informed way.